ccns/dreambbs/README.md

 [![](https://i.imgur.com/0EpI7Fa.png)](https://github.com/ccns/dreambbs)

-The current code of the BBS server for Dream-Land BBS (夢之大地電子佈告欄系統) at NCKU — <https://ccns.cc>.
+The current code of the BBS server for Dream-Land BBS at NCKU &mdash; <https://ccns.cc>.

-This project was based on Wind's Top BBS — <http://windtop.yzu.edu.tw> — and has subsequently been developed by Pang-Wei Tsai ([cache](https://github.com/pwtsai)) and other volunteers from the Campus Computer & Network Society (CCNS — <https://ccns.io> ) at National Cheng Kung University (NCKU) in Taiwan.
+This project was based on Wind's Top BBS &mdash; <http://windtop.yzu.edu.tw> &mdash; and has subsequently been developed by Pang-Wei Tsai ([cache](https://github.com/pwtsai)) and other volunteers from the Campus Computer & Network Society (CCNS &mdash; <https://ccns.io> ) at National Cheng Kung University (NCKU) in Taiwan.

 For the copyright information of this project, please refer to `COPYRIGHT` and `VERSION`.